6 early signs of childhood autism

 Avoids eye contact, delayed language development, prefers to be alone.

-People, regardless of their age, can also share these behaviors and interests:
+People with autism, regardless of their age, can also share these behaviors and interests:

 • Flapping hands, rocking their bodies or spinning in circles